Teyras/MT/text/chapters/310_containers_analysis.md

 ### Secure Execution

-Public continuous integration servers run thousands of builds on completely untrusted codebases every day.
+Public continuous integration servers run thousands of builds on completely untrusted code bases every day.
 Just as in our case, there are two basic scenarios to address -- intentional attacks and programming errors that lead to system failures.